fresher96/Face-Tracking-in-Video-Stream/README.md

-# Face Tracking and Recognition in Video Streams
+# Face Tracking and Recognition in Video Stream
 Python code for face tracking and recognition in video streams using [face_recognition](https://github.com/ageitgey/face_recognition) and open-cv.